jzeng21/AN588_Replication_jzeng21/README.md

 Here are some of the challenges I faced
-Fuuny enough I had difficulty Locating the Correct Data Sheets The original Excel file contained multiple sheets and sections of raw data.
+Funny enough I had difficulty Locating the Correct Data Sheets The original Excel file contained multiple sheets and sections of raw data.
 Identifying which sheet corresponded to which figure (e.g., Resting MO₂, Power Output) required careful attention and cross-referencing with the paper.

 Mismatch Between Variable Names and Figures